Public Comments for 02/05/2026 Transportation - Innovations (Ad Hoc)

 HB908 - Towing advisory boards; changes membership.

-HB936 - Parking violations; enforcement by certain counties, pilot program, sunset.
+HB936 - Parking violations; enforcement by certain counties, parking ordinances or regulations, sunset.

 HB1003 - Transportation network companies; establishes minimum compensation rates, civil penalty.